yukizo3tm/sql-docs/docs/t-sql/statements/create-table-azure-sql-data-warehouse.md

 ### Data type

 [!INCLUDE [fabric](../../includes/fabric.md)] supports the most commonly used data types.
-For more information, see [Data tpes in Microsoft Fabric](/fabric/data-warehouse/data-types).
+For more information, see [Data types in Microsoft Fabric](/fabric/data-warehouse/data-types).

 > [!NOTE]
 > Similar to SQL Server, there is an 8060 byte per row limit.
 This might become a blocking issue for tables that have many columns, or columns with large data types, such as `varchar(8000)` or `varbinary(8000)`.
 Inserts or updates that violate the 8060 byte limit will result in error codes 511 or 611.
 For more information, see [Pages and Extents Architecture Guide](../../relational-databases/pages-and-extents-architecture-guide.md?view=azure-sqldw-latest&preserve-view=true#row-overflow-considerations).